Meet your board

 Professor Andy Lowe

-Professor Andy Lowe is an expert in biodiversity and forests.
+Andy is an expert in biodiversity and forests.
 He is inaugural Director of Agrifood and Wine at the University of Adelaide, which serves as the external face for food industry and government sector partnerships in Australia and overseas.

 Andy has discovered lost forests, championed the elimination of illegally logged timber in global supply chains, served the United Nations' Office of Drugs and Crime and is lead author of the Intergovernmental Platform for Biodiversity and Ecosystem Services - Land Degradation and Restoration report.